uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/spblas/operations/spmv.rst

 spmv
 ====

-Computes a sparse matrix-dense vector product.
+Computes a sparse matrix by dense vector product.

 .. rubric:: Description and Assumptions

-The ``oneapi::mkl::sparse::spmv`` routine computes a sparse matrix-dense vector product defined as:
+The ``oneapi::mkl::sparse::spmv`` routine computes a sparse matrix by dense vector product defined as:

 .. math::